fxu1024/fxu1024.github.io/docs/ds/proxyha.md

        valid_lft forever preferred_lft forever
 ```

-### 6.3 STAGE 3.
-VIP was regained by the Primary Load Balancer
+### 6.3 VIP was regained by the Primary Load Balancer

 - We can start HAProxy and Keepalived on the primary load balancer again: